SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Space, Metaphysics is the only Extranormal attribute, although gamemasters looking for more options (such as psionics or magic) may wish to consult other D6 System books.
-It is often listed by its type, rather than by the term “Extranormal.”
+It is often listed by its type, rather than by the term "Extranormal."
 Most characters begin with a score of 0D, since people with such abilities are extremely rare.
 Those who have an Extranormal attribute must decide how it’s manifested.
 Characters almost never have more than one Extranormal attribute.